Khyber Teaching Hospital

 KTH lies on the historic route that links up to the historic Khyber Pass.
 This is one of the largest hospitals in the country.
-As a tertiary health-care facility, KTH serves as major referral center in the region.
+As a tertiary health-care facility, KTH serves as a major referral center in the region.
 This facility serves a large population, both domestic and foreign, in the north west region of Pakistan as well as in north eastern Afghanistan.
-This more than 1800 bedded hospital has most of the major and minor medical and surgical departments.

 History

-Khyber Teaching Hospital, formerly Hayat Shaheed Teaching Hospital, was established in 1976 as a training and biomedical research facility for the medical students of the north western region of Pakistan, as well as the new teaching affiliate of the best medical school in the region, Khyber Medical College.
-Khyber Teaching Hospital has developed into a major health care facility in the region.
+Khyber Teaching Hospital, formerly Hayat Sherpao Teaching Hospital, was established in 1976 as a training and biomedical research facility for the medical students of the north western region of Pakistan, as well as the teaching affiliate of Khyber Medical College.